TycheSoftwares/arconix-faq/readme.txt

 3. Grouping and Toggling display

 == Changelog ==
+= 1.3.2 =
+Fixed a syntax error

 = 1.3.1 =
 * Resolves a conflict with themes from WooThemes that prevented users from inserting media into the editor
-* Also fixes an error with the Return to Top link introduced in 1.3.0
+* Fixes an error with the Return to Top link introduced in 1.3.0

 = 1.3.0 =
 * Updated toggle script to be compatible with WordPress 3.6